nikkh/heracles-ai/docs/find-out-more.md

-'# Find Out More Coming Soon!'
+# Find Out More

+Coming Soon!

+> Need to add some detailed linked about advanced usage and configuration of App Insights